Tom Bell : 30 Bed Self-Catering Hostel

 and cooking utensils.

-be vacated by 9:30pm, to ensure those staying in the hostel have a quiet and
+The majority of the lower floor of the building can be booked separately as the Day Centre, although downstairs room must be vacated by 9:30pm, to ensure those staying in the hostel above have a quiet and uninterrupted evening!

 The hostel now has gas fired central heating feeding radiators in every room